CAFAudit/audit-service/docs/en-us/Getting-Started.md

 The `AuditConnection` object can be constructed using the static `createConnection()` method in the `AuditConnectionFactory` class.
 This method takes a `ConfigurationSource` parameter, which is the standard method of configuration in CAF.

 #### ConfigurationSource

+[comment]: <> (The caf-audit Client-API.md documentation content contains duplication of the ConfigurationSource section.
+It is important that any changes here must also be included within the Client-API.md content.)

 You may already have a CAF configuration source in your application.
 It is a general framework that abstracts the source of the configuration, allowing it to come from any of the following: